UK Armed Forces will soon be issued with a new clothing system to replace Combat Soldier 95 (CS95)

 The original programme to replace CS95 was called Personal Equipment and Common Operational Clothing (PECOC) and this has now evolved into Personal Clothing System (PCS)

 PECOC had a wide scope, clothing, personal equipment, load carriage and protection.
-Instead of maintaining a monolithic programme the MoD decided to spin out the clothing elements, under PCS and the load carriage and protection elements under Project VERTUS.
+Instead of maintaining a monolithic programme, the MoD decided to spin out the clothing elements, under PCS and the load carriage and protection elements under Project VIRTUS.

 Combat uniform replaces the camouflage lightweight jacket, trousers and windproof smock while ancillary items and waterproofs replace the t-shirt, Norwegian shirt, fleece and waterproofs of the current CS95 system.